dongtsi/TrafficManipulator/readme.md

 1. **Prepare the targeted system and malicious traffic:** First, you need to select a targeted learning-based NIDS (including a feature extractor and a learning model in most cases).
 You may also select training and test set, and then compile the training set and train the model.

-2. **Prepare a target benign feature set to mimic: ** Second, the target feature set (which is classified as benign by the targeted system) need to be selected.
+2. **Prepare a target benign feature set to mimic:** Second, the target feature set (which is classified as benign by the targeted system) need to be selected.
 This can be down by simply using benign features.
 Besides, an advanced GAN-based method to generate more suitable **adversarial features** can be found in our [paper](https://arxiv.org/abs/2005.07519).

-3. **Tune parameters of Traffic Manipulator and begin to attack：** Before runing this tool, the last step is to set parameters.
+3. **Tune parameters of Traffic Manipulator and begin to attack：** Before running this tool, the last step is to set parameters.

 See line 31 in `main.py` :